 Step 10: Turn Blogging Into a Job

-Once you’ve got a successful blog running consistently, you can begin to consider some ways to monetize.
-Remember that making money should never be the initial aim of your beauty blog.
+Once you’ve got a successful site running consistently, you can begin to consider some ways to monetize.
+Remember that making money should never be the initial aim of your beauty site.
 You should be doing it because you just love creating content about beauty, hair care, skin, makeup tips, cosmetics, and all that good stuff.
 But making a few bucks doing what you love never hurt anyone.
 So here’s how.

 - Affiliate links.
 This is one of the first ways you can make money from your beauty blog.
 You can add affiliate links to any products you mention.
 If any readers click that link and purchase the product, you then earn a small commission.
 At first, this will be cents, but over time it can add up.

 - Including ads.
-You can sell space on your blog to advertisers.
+You can sell space on your site to advertisers.
 Google AdSense will try to make sure these ads are relevant to your readers – although they can sometimes look cumbersome and out of place.

 - Brand deals.
-As your blog audience and Instagram follower count grow, brands may reach out to you offering work.
+As your audience and Instagram follower count grow, brands may reach out to you offering work.
 These could be collaborative posts, where you are paid to talk about a certain brand or product.
 Remember that you always need to disclose this information, and don’t accept just any offers if you want to retain authenticity for your audience.

 - Freelance work.
-You may be able to use your beauty blog as a jumping off point for more general makeup and skincare content creation.
+You may be able to use your beauty site as a jumping off point for more general makeup and skincare content creation.
 Having an audience and a bunch of links to successful pieces can help you to connect with beauty editors and encourage them to take a chance on your for some freelance beauty writing work.

 If you love beauty and everything that comes with it, then starting a beauty blog can be a fantastic outlet for your creativity.
 While running a successful beauty blog is a lot of work, if it’s your passion then it’ll also be super rewarding.